Identify and address potential impacts

 Galp recognizes that its projects and services can impact local communities, including human rights.
 These impacts vary based on context and are more significant near larger operations or newly introduced activities.

 To address this, Galp conducts socio-economic assessments to understand community needs and potential impacts.
-Based on these assessments, the company develops a community engagement plan to promote positive outcomes by offering environmental management training and supporting economic activity through local procurement and social programs.
+Based on these assessments, the company develops a community engagement plan to promote positive outcomes by supporting economic activity through local procurement and social programs.